 This page describes how to create a Cloud SQL for SQL Server instance.

-For detailed information about all of the instance settings, see Instance settings.
+For detailed information about all instance settings, see Instance settings.

 A newly-created instance has a sqlserver